 If you are going to select a remote partner make sure you have a good internal capability to map your business processes that need to be implemented in Salesforce.
 Salesforce and CRM project in general that don’t go as planned can normally attribute this failure to poorly specified requirements and business processes, not Salesforce.

 Ask the partner for 2 or 3 case studies from their clients in similar industries to your own.
 If the Salesforce partner has done similar type of work, it’s a great sign they know what they are doing.
 This is especially true if their customer is willing to provide/agree to a case study.

 With CRM and Salesforce projects, it is important to automate the exchange of information between systems.
 Salesforce provides strong integration capabilities.

 That being said, depending on the information to be exchanged, varied integration approaches and tools need to be evaluated and selected.

-With prior experience to relevant integration products and technologies, the Salesforce partner can deliver guidance and support during this selection process.
-In turn, this leads efficient delivery and strong integration experience for the users.
+With prior experience with relevant integration products and technologies, the Salesforce partner can deliver guidance and support during this selection process.
+In turn, this leads to efficient delivery and a strong integration experience for the users.

 Agile is the preferred implementation methodology for Salesforce projects.
 Requirements gathering and implementation both exist in each iteration/stage of the project.

 Including and integrating feedback so output can continuously align to customer expectation and product delivery.
 This adaptive approach reduces the overall risks of the project.
-It promotes project visibility and transparency, and is a great way to see value being delivered at a high frequency.
+It promotes project visibility, transparency and is a great way to see value being delivered at a high frequency.